Statement of Faith

 What We Believe

-Every Woman a Theologian exists to equip women, men, and families to know what they believe, why they believe it, and how to communicate it graciously to their world.
-As a theology ministry, it is of utmost importance that our treatment of theological topics align with the Word of God as historically taught and upheld by the global church.
+Every Woman a Theologian exists to equip women, men, and families to understand what they believe, why they believe it, and how to communicate it graciously to others.
+It is of utmost importance that our treatment of theological topics align with the Word of God as historically taught and upheld by the global church.

-On the Bible: Every Woman a Theologian is founded on the inspired Word of God, inerrant and infallible in its original manuscripts.
-All manuscripts copied from the originals are unable to deceive and consistent in all doctrinal truths.
+On the Bible: Every Woman a Theologian is founded on the inspired Word of God, which is inerrant and infallible in its original manuscripts.
+All manuscripts copied from the originals are unable to deceive and remain consistent in all doctrinal truths.
 We believe the Bible “is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart” (Heb.
 4:12).
+It is “God-breathed and is useful for teaching, rebuking, correcting and training in righteousness… so that [we] may be thoroughly equipped for every good work” (2 Tim.
+3).

-On the Trinity: We hold to the historically-orthodox understanding of the Trinity as expressed in the Athanasian Creed:
+On the Trinity: We hold to the historically orthodox understanding of the Trinity as expressed in the Athanasian, Nicene, and Apostles’ Creeds:

 That we worship one God in trinity and the trinity in unity,